 How long does it take to learn piano?
 How long does it take to learn a foreign language?
 Like these skills, there is no limit to the potential for learning about technology and computer programming.

 After becoming proficient with Python, students are prepared to jump into Java and object-oriented programming.
 While Java is a powerful programming language, we have some fun starting tools to introduce concepts like objects and classes using an intuitive development environment called Greenfoot.
 Greenfoot feels like Scratch on steroids and is fun to work with.
-Once a student is comfortable with Java, moving onto new languages like Objective-C to make apps for Apple Macs, iPhones, and iPads is much easier.
+Java is also used for Android smartphone apps so the students will be ready to try Android app development.
+We use App Inventor as an introductory tool to app development and then they can jump into the full Android software development kit (SDK) using their Java skills.
+Plus once a student is comfortable programming in Java, moving on to new object oriented languages like Objective-C to make apps for Apple Macs, iPhones, and iPads is much easier.